transformerlab/transformerlab-docs/blog/2025-03-17-comparing-llm-judge-evals/evaluate_and_compare.md

 1. **Base Model**: `mlx-community/Llama-3.2-1B-Instruct-4bit` (vanilla)
 2. **Fine-tuned Model**: The same Llama-3.2-1B base with an adapter trained specifically on a Silicon Valley TV show Q&A dataset

-Our fine-tuning dataset consisted of manually created question-answer pairs about the HBO show "Silicon Valley," deliberately kept small to simulate a common real-world scenario where domain-specific training data is limited.
+Our fine-tuning dataset consisted of only 20 manually created question-answer pairs about the HBO show "Silicon Valley," deliberately kept small to simulate a common real-world scenario where domain-specific training data is limited.

 ## Qualitative Comparison